Ocean Beach, New York: Government

 The village is known for its strict local ordinances and is nicknamed "The Land of No".

 Education

 School district

-Fire Island Union Free School District operates Woodhull School (K-6) in Ocean Beach.
+Fire Island Union Free School District, which covers the village,. operates Woodhull School (K-6) in Ocean Beach.
 Students who graduate from Woodhull can choose to go to either the Bay Shore Union Free School District or the Islip Union Free School District for secondary levels.
 The respective high schools are Bay Shore High School and Islip High School.

 Library district

 Ocean Beach is located within the boundaries of Fire Island's library district.

 Infrastructure

 Transportation

 There are four methods to travel to/from Ocean Beach and throughout Fire Island: travel by car (restricted by permit obtainable via Fire Island National Seashore), ride the Fire Island Ferries, take a water taxi, or arrive by private boat.
 It is also possible to reach Ocean Beach by foot or bicycle from other Fire Island communities by one of the inland walks or via the beach.